Updated: Jun 27

 Released in 1989, Paul's Boutique was the Beastie Boy’s second album.
 Following the massive success of Licensed to Ill, the band sought to create a much more sophisticated follow-up record.
 They pioneered the use of multi-layering where most of the album, excluding the vocals, was composed of archival samples.
 Paul's Boutique is considered a breakthrough achievement and is often included in greatest albums ranking lists.

 The album cover, created by Mike D, featured a fictional clothing store named Paul’s Boutique.
 The location for Paul’s Boutique was an existing clothing store on the corner of Rivington and Ludlow Streets, called Lee’s Sportswear.
 The front of the album cover pictured the clothing store, then folded out to reveal a panorama of the entire intersection, photographed from 99 Rivington Street.

 The corner shop is still a clothing store, now decorated with Beastie Boy commemorative graffiti

 NY, NY 10002

 The wall on the corner of Houston and Bowery first became famous in 1982 when artists Keith Haring and Juan Dubose chose this location for a mural.
-The space, chosen by Harding for it's location between SoHo and the Lower East side, and it's abundance of fellow artist foot-traffic, was Haring’s first large-scale public work.
+The space was selected by Haring for it's location between SoHo and the Lower East Side, and it's abundance of fellow artist foot-traffic, was Haring’s first large-scale public work.